mukeshlilawat1/Cpp-Projects/README.md

 - Practice basic programming skills
 - Understand project structure and logic
-- Learn real-world applications of C
+- Learn real-world applications of C++
 - Prepare for college assignments or mini-projects

 ---